NebulaTris/mad_II_iitm/README.md

 # Modern Application Development 2 - IITM :sparkles:

-This repository contains the solutions for the graded assignments and JavaScript programming assignments of the Modern Application Development 2 course offered by IIT Madras as a part of the BS in Data Science and Programming program.
+This repository contains the notes and solutions for the graded assignments and JavaScript programming assignments of the Modern Application Development 2 course offered by IIT Madras as a part of the BS in Data Science and Programming program.

 ## Course Description

-Modern Application Development 2 is an advanced course that focuses on developing modern web applications using JavaScript.
+Modern Application Development 2 is an advanced course that focuses on developing modern web applications using JavaScript and Vue.
 The course covers various topics such as front-end development, back-end development, database integration, and deployment.
 Through the assignments, students will gain hands-on experience in building real-world web applications and enhancing their JavaScript programming skills.

 ## Repository Structure